1: What is Crowdfunding on Equifund CFP and how does it work?

 Crowdfunding on Equifund CFP is the regulated transaction that allows a group of individuals to invest in the securities or debt offering of a private company.
-Equifund CFP is a FINRA regulated** online intermediary registered with the SEC.
+Equifund CFP is a FINRA regulated** online crowdfunding portal registered with the SEC.

 ** In an effort to protect investors and entrepreneurs while promoting transparency and compliance, we strongly recommend only investing through FINRA regulated portals or registered broker dealers.